patrickarlt/dev-summit-2020-js-css-for-geographers/PRESENTATION.md

 <aside class="notes">
 (Nate)
-By default (normal flow) all elements are either *block* or *inline*, but not both.
+By default all elements have a display value of *block* or *inline*.
+You can kind of guess what they do by the names, but let's look at some examples:
 Block elements are laid out out one after the other, vertically, beginning at the top of a containing block.
+Most of their dimensions can be changed with different CSS Properties
 Inline elements are laid out horizontally, one after the other, beginning at the top of a containing block.
+Since these elements are "in line" with each other, most of their dimensions can't be changed.
+And while we're talking about dimensions, this is the perfect time to mention Units.
 </aside>

 ---